kroxylicious/kroxylicious/RELEASING.md

 While `pbcopy` is macOS specific, similar utilities exist for Linux see [StackExchange](https://superuser.com/a/288333)

+## Prepare the release blog post

+Prepare the release blog post by opening a PR [kroxylicious.github.io](https://github.com/kroxylicious/kroxylicious.github.io.
+Get the PR reviewed by your peers, addressing any comments, until the content is agreed.
+Don't merge it yet.

 ## Release steps

 Use the [Kroxylicious Team Developers](https://kroxylicious.slack.com/archives/C04V1K6EAKZ) Slack Channel to coordinate